Becoming an HVAC Mechanic: Education & Certification

 Step 2, Option B: Complete an HVAC apprenticeship (two to five years)

-HVAC mechanics that want to join a union or who are ready to dedicate more years to hands-on training may choose to apply for one of the many competitive apprenticeship programs in HVAC.
+HVAC mechanics who want to join a union or who are ready to dedicate more years to hands-on training may choose to apply for one of the many competitive apprenticeship programs in HVAC.

 For example, the Local 250 in Los Angeles offers a highly selective five-year HVAC apprenticeship that requires those chosen to complete at least 216 hours of classroom training per year and a total of 8,000 hours of on-the-job training.
 During this time, apprentices are paid a percentage of a fully trained technician’s salary.